MPF’s Linden’s Prairie. Photo: R.S. Kinerson

-(Jefferson City, MO—May 7, 2018)—In 2016, the Missouri Prairie Foundation established National Prairie Day—registered on the National Day Calendar as the first Saturday in June—to enhance public awareness of what prairie is, educate about its value, and motivate all who learn about prairie to be inspired to support prairie conservation, restoration, and enjoyment.
-This year, National Prairie Day is Saturday, June 2, 2018.
+Enhance public awareness of what prairie is, educate about its value, and motivate all who learn about prairie to be inspired to support prairie protection, conservation, restoration, enjoyment, and the ecological concepts found there.